The NED

 The only publication devoted to fund & risk governance.
 The NED focuses on governance for investors as well as for those who serve on fund boards & asset managers.
 It covers director selection issues in detail as well as the governance challenges in emerging asset classes like digital and the sustainable investment sectors.
 View our Director Database.

 There are both individual & group corporate subscription rates.
-Please contact Tamara Sims for details.

-Emerging asset governance: natural capital
+Emerging asset governance: data centres

 SII Sustainable Investment Intelligence